William Faulkner’s Louisiana Apartment

 “The past is never dead.
 It’s not even past.
 All of us labor in webs spun long before we were born, webs of heredity and environment, of desire and consequence, of history and eternity.
 Haunted by wrong turns and roads not taken, we pursue images perceived as new but whose providence dates to the dim dramas of childhood, which are themselves but ripples of consequence echoing down the generations.
 The quotidian demands of life distract from this resonance of images and events, but some of us feel it always.” –William Faulkner

 Ideas for More Reading

-Learn more about literary landmarks in the French Quarter of New Orleans here: French Quarter in Louisiana.
-Bear in mind that the population of the French Quarter part of New Orleans is a fairly small portion of the overall city.
+Learn more about literary sites in the French Quarter of New Orleans here: French Quarter in Louisiana.
+Bear in mind that the population of the French Quarter part of New Orleans is a fairly small portion of the overall city, though can be crowded.

 Faulkner House Books is the third stop on our Louisiana Author Adventures Trail.